John Shannon Hendrix is a Professor of Architectural History at the University of Lincoln, UK, and an Adjunct

 Architecture as Cosmology: Lincoln Cathedral and English Gothic Architecture,

-that have been addressed in The Humanities in Architectural Design and The Cultural Role of Architecture,
+Continuing the themes that have been addressed in The Humanities in Architectural Design and The Cultural Role

-this book illustrates the important role that a contradiction between form and function plays in compositional strategies
+of Architecture, this book illustrates the important role that a contradiction between form and function plays in compositional

-in architecture.
-The contradiction between form and function is seen as a device for poetic expression, for the expression
+strategies in architecture.
+The contradiction between form and function is seen as a device for poetic expression, for the

-of ideas, in architecture.
-Here the role of the terms "form" and "function" are analyzed throughout the
+expression of ideas, in architecture.
+Here the role of the terms "form" and "function" are analyzed throughout

 functionalism.
 Historical examples are given from Ancient, Classical, Islamic, Christian, Byzantine, Gothic, Renaissance,